 Healthcare professionals can expect to work to a wide scope within their professional practice and will find it easy to coordinate care between different disciplines at the facility.
 There’s a broad patient mix, from maternity and obstetric patients, through pediatric, adults, and seniors.

 The Spirit Committee plans events throughout the year, including an annual barbecue and Christmas party.
 Staff routinely gather at work for an informal coffee or birthday cake and meet outside work for potlucks, paint parties, or cupcake decorating.
 The public “Shout Out Board” is a great opportunity to share kudos and express appreciation for each other’s work.

-Alberta Health Services offers frequent opportunities for training and development and there is a variety of relevant courses available throughout the year.
+AHS offers frequent opportunities for development and there is a variety of relevant courses available throughout the year.
 Recent courses covered topics such as back safety during patient moves and handling dangerous materials or situations safely.
 Employees can access training year-round to support their personal and professional development either in-person, online, or a combination of the two.